Last updated on 01-Nov-2023

 We’ll update this page often so that you can see the numbers in the longer run.
 If you have any questions or feedback, drop them in the comments below.
 Thanks for visiting!

 These are for general reference only.
-Other people may choose to spend more or less on these items.
+Other people may spend more or less on these items.

 Expenses 2023 = in euros €